jerrelblankenship/rust-bootcamp/03-error-handling/01-result-and-option.md

 - Master the `Result<T, E>` type for fallible operations
 - Understand `Option<T>` for handling null-like scenarios
-- Learn pattern matching for error handling
+- Learn pattern matching for exhaustive error handling
+- Apply the `?` operator for elegant error propagation
 - Compare Rust's approach with C#'s exception model
-- Use the `?` operator for error propagation
+- Build safe programs that can't crash from null references

+## 📚 Introduction

+In C#, errors come at you from two directions: null references (causing `NullReferenceException`) and exceptions (disrupting control flow).
+These can crash your program at runtime, often in production when you least expect it.

+Rust eliminates both problems by making errors explicit in the type system.
+No more surprise crashes, no more forgotten null checks - the compiler ensures you handle every possible failure case.

-## 🚫 The Problem with Exceptions
+## 🚫 The Problems with Exceptions and Nulls

 ### C# Exception Model
 ```csharp